If you like weird stories like this, check out our new book! → Hipster Business Models

 Like other prop masters, Bilson isn’t trying to “dupe the public” -- he’s just trying to help make movies a more life-like experience.
 Despite his efforts, it seems the stigmas around counterfeiting will always create problems for him in the industry.
 “We try to make realistic props -- that’s it,” he says, “sometimes we cross the line of realism, but that’s our job.”

-If you liked this blog post, you'll be mildly amused by our book → Everything Is Bullshit.
+If you liked this blog post, you might be mildly amused by our new book → Hipster Business Models.